 The heat from your body will help the ingredients melt into the skin even more and do their job to help prevent stretch marks and itchy skin.
-Leave it on for at least 5 minutes, then gently rub in any excess balm.
+Leave it on for about 5 minutes, then gently rub in any excess balm.

 Benefits Of Belly Mask During Pregnancy

 My specific belly mask contains the Pai Rosehip Oil, and all the deeply hydrating oils found in the Nucifera Balm.
 Here’s why they are important:

 “Rosehip oil contains a wealth of essential fatty acids, including linoleic and linolenic acid.”
 This is so important to the skin as these components heal dry and itchy skin.

 Vitamins A and C are also present in rosehip oil which helps contribute to keeping skin elastic and strong.
 If you have stretch marks, applying this oil can help repair the scars.
 (Healthline)

 This is why using rosehip oil is non-negotiable for your belly balm.
 It goes a step further than regular lotion and helps regenerate the skin as well as deeply moisturize it.

 Clinical studies have revealed that Virgin Coconut Oil improves the symptoms of skin disorders by moisturizing and soothing the skin.
 (NCBI)

 Having it in my pregnancy belly mask further hydrates the skin.
 The anti-fungal properties are useful for protection if you have been scratching the belly harshly and exposing the skin to bacteria.